Subhankar43/Index-Player/readme.md

 - Gonna come with new UI very soon.

 # **Work**
-- If you have google drive index, then just copy the link of the video and paste it over here <a href="" target="_blank"> Index Player</a>.
+- If you have google drive index, then just copy the link of the video and paste it over here <a href="https://vortx-player.netlify.app" target="_blank"> <b>Index Player</b></a>.
 Enjoy your online streaming.

 # **Screenshot**
 In Desktop View: